 Circuits and churches are encouraged to consider making applications for Connexional grants if they have a mission and ministry, heritage, chaplaincy, Methodist Action on Poverty and Justice or property projects that they feel might meet the Connexional grants criteria – see the website (link below).
 The CGC particularly welcome applications to support innovative Mission and Ministry projects where the potential impact is larger than local – these may be local projects if they are exploring new ways of working that others could learn from and share.

-The 2016/17 deadlines for Connexional grant applications over £30,000 are midday 5 October 2016 and 2 March 2017.
+The 2017/18 deadlines for Connexional grant applications of more than £50,000 are midday 5 October 2017 and 2 March 2018.
 There is a rolling programme for smaller grants unless they have received applications in excess of funds available, in which case the stated deadlines come into effect for all applications.
 It is advisable to submit applications early so the Grants Team can advise if more evidence is needed to enable stream members to assess applications.
 The Grants Team are very happy to look at draft applications.

 The District Property Secretary, Ian Hume, or the District Grants Secretary, Mr Bob Butcher, are available to assist in any way possible.

 Sarah Sutherland, 30/01/2014